SkaySoul/SDIZO_Project/README.md

-This project has a most using structures like a:
+This project has a most usable structures like a:
 1. ArrayList
 2. Doubly Linked List
 3. Binary Heap